We’re here to take care of one another.

 When you’re juggling classes, extracurricular commitments, service, and your social life, staying healthy can fall off your radar.
 That’s where University Health Services comes in.

-Stop in our walk-in clinic (open 24 hours a day) for allergy injections or immunizations, pick up your prescription at our on-site pharmacy, or receive treatment for your medical needs.
-We’re here to support your health so you can get back to seizing the day.
+Call to schedule an appointment for allergy injections or immunizations, pick up your prescription at our on-site pharmacy, or receive treatment for your medical and urgent care needs.
+We're here to support your health so you can get back to seizing the day.

 McDonald Center for Student Well-Being